anniedotexe/cypress-realworld-app-practice/README.md

 # Cypress Real World App Testing Practice

 This forked repository is used for practicing writing cypress tests on their [Real World App](https://github.com/cypress-io/cypress-realworld-app).

+Everything I've written is in this directory: `cypress/tests/practice`

 ---